von/pyVBox/README.markdown

 utils/pyVbox.py, that provides the ability to manipulate VMs (like VBoxMange).

-This code is written to the 3.1 version of VirtualBox (3.1.6 specifically).
+This code is written to the 4.1 version of VirtualBox (4.1.8 specifically).
 I have not tried it against any other version.

-This software is independently created from VirtualBox and Sun.
-No endorsement by Sun or the VirtualBox authors is implied.
+This software is independently created from VirtualBox and Oracle.
+No endorsement by Oracle or the VirtualBox authors is implied.

 Use at your own risk.
 No support guarenteed, but I'm happy to receive bug reports or suggestions (open an issue please).